alkaloge/AZh/README.md

 ```
 ./make_datacards.py --year $year --btag $btag --mass $mass
 ```
-where
+The required input arguments are:
 * `$year : {2016, 2017, 2018}`;
 * `$btag : {btag, 0btag}`
 * `$mass :` mass hypothesis

+Optional input arguments are:
+* `--folder :` name of the folder, where datacards are stored.
+Default : `datacards`.
+This name is used by default by all macros described in the following
+* `--model : {r_ggA,r_bbA,2POI}`.
+Model which is used in the datacard creation.
+Default is `2POI`, meaning that the model incorporates two parameters of interest, rate of ggA process and rate of bbA process.
+Specifying `r_ggA` or `r_bbA` implies model with only one signal, ggA or bbA.
+The rate of other signal is assumed to be zero.
+* `--all_channels` : when this option is specified em channel is included in combination.
+By default this channel is excluded from combination and datacards for this channel are not produced.
+* `--no_bbb` : when this option is enabled, no bin-by-by MC statistical uncertainties are included in datacards.
+By default datacards are created with option `* autoMCStats 0` meaning that bin-by-bin MC statistical uncertainties are automatically included into uncertainty model.

 Datacards for a given year and mass hypothesis are stored in the folder
+* `$folder/$year/$mass`.

+Also datacards for individual channels are created and saved in folders
-* `datacards/$year/$mass`
+* `$folder/$channel/$mass`, where `$channel={et,mt,tt}`.

+This enables running limits individually for each data taking period and channel.

 Combined Run2 datacards are put in folders
-* `datacards/Run2/$mass` : for signal model with 2 POIs;
+* `datacards/Run2/$mass`

-By default datacards are created with option `* autoMCStats 0` meaning that bin-by-bin MC statistical uncertainties are automatically included into uncertainty model.
-To disable this option, script should be run with additional flag `--no_bbb`

 Datacards can be produced for all years and all mass points in one go by executing script [CreateCards.py](https://github.com/raspereza/AZh/blob/main/combine/CreateCards.py)
 ```
 ./CreateCards.py
 ```
+Optional parameters are:
+* `--year` : data taking period (2016, 2017, 2018).
+* `--mass` : mass of A.
+* `--model={r_ggA,r_bbA,POI}` Default is `2POI`.
+* `--folder` : folder where datacards are saved.
+Default is `datacards`.
+* `--all_channels` : will create combined cards including em channel.
+By default this channel is excluded.

 Running datacards for all years and mass points may take awhile.

 At the next step [RooWorkspaces](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2020/exercise/#d-workspaces) for [multisignal model](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2023/parametric_exercise/#building-the-models) need to be produced.
 This is done with script [CreateWorkspaces.py](https://github.com/raspereza/AZh/blob/main/combine/CreateWorkspaces.py)
 ```
-./CreateWorkspaces.py --year $year --mass $mass
+./CreateWorkspaces.py --mass $mass
 ```
 where
-* `$year` : 2016, 2017, 2018 or Run2 for combination (default=Run2).
-* `$mass` : mA (default = 1000).
-One can produce workspaces for all mass points in one go by setting `$mass` to `all` Additional (optional) flag `--batch` can be used to send jobs to the condor batch system.
+* `$mass` : mA (default = 300).
+One can produce workspaces for all mass points in one go by setting `--mass all` Additional (optional) arguments
+* `--folder` specifies folder with cards.
+Default is `datacards`.
+* `--batch` flag can be used to send jobs to the condor batch system.
 One job per mass point will be submited, which will accelerate the task of creating workspaces.

-For each $year and $mass, workspaces are put in the folder `datacards/$year/$mass` under the name `ws.root`.
+For each $year and $mass, workspaces are put in the folder `$folder/$year($channel)/$mass` under the name `ws.root`.
 Workspaces for Run2 combination are put in folders `datacards/Run2/$mass` under the same name.
+Workspaces are also created for individual channels : `$folder/$channel/$mass/ws.root`, where `--channel={et,mt,tt}`.

 Signal model includes two  parameters of interest (POI): rate of the process ggA (r_ggA) and rate of the process bbA (r_bbA).

 Running workspaces for all masses interactively is time consuming, especially for combined Run2 datacards.
 Therefore it is recommended to submit jobs to the batch system by raising flag `--batch`, for example
 ```
-./CreateWorkspaces.py --year Run2 --mass all --batch
+./CreateWorkspaces.py --mass all --batch
 ```

 ## Creating workspaces for HIG18-023 analysis